alope107/collage-sam/sam/frontend/README.md

 1. The first time this is deployed, the deployment will wait on the validation of the certificate.
 You will need to validate the certificate manually in the AWS console.
    - As the deployment is waiting, open the Certificate Manager in the AWS Console
    - You should see a certificate that is pending validation.
-   - On this certificate's page there will be two paris of CNAME names and values.
+   - On this certificate's page there will be two pairs of CNAME names and values.
    - In a separate tab, go to the Route 53 page for your hosted zone (domain).
    - Add a new record set (Add record, then in the same page add a second record before submitting).
    - For the name and values, copy the entries from the certificate manager page.